zanderman12/Bachelor_Neuro_Career/bachneuro/_build/html/_sources/three_buckets/three_buckets.md

-# What Careers are out there: 3 Buckets
+# What careers are out there: 3 Buckets

 Generally, when you graduate with a neuroscience degree, there are 3 big, career buckets that undergraduates fall into in terms of what they are looking to do next: